torvalds/linux/Documentation/mhi/topology.rst

 MHI controller driver manages the interaction with the MHI client devices such as the external modems and WiFi chipsets.
 It is also the MHI bus master which is in charge of managing the physical link between the host and device.
-It is however not involved in the actual data transfer as the data transfer is taken care by the physical bus such as PCIe.
+It is however analt involved in the actual data transfer as the data transfer is taken care by the physical bus such as PCIe.
 Each controller driver exposes channels and events based on the client device type.